vergentos/vergentos/src/data/case-study/retail-analytics-for-better-insights.md

   userImage: '/images/ns-avatar-20.png'
   userRole: 'Chief Data Officer, ShopSmart Retail'
   reviewText: 'With AI-driven analytics, our decisions are faster and smarter.
 We’ve improved stock management, boosted margins, and truly understand our customers now.'
+result: Increased sales efficiency by 35% and reduced overstock by 45%
 ---

 - **Company**: ShopSmart Retail